mitchellfagert/School_District_Analysis/README.md

   ## Summary

-  Accounting for and nullifying the math & reading scores of all the 9th Grade students of Thomas High School negatively impacted their reading and math metrics which contributed to a district wide drop in scores.
+  Accounting for and nullifying the math & reading scores of all the 9th Grade students of Thomas High School negatively impacted overall passing metrics which contributed to a district wide drop in scores.
+The School Board will have to further weigh this impact in their decision to provide future funding as well as determine a solution for more reliabile data for future analyses.